-This Management's Discussion and Analysis ("MD&A") of the financial condition and the results of operations of Athabasca Minerals Inc. ("Athabasca" or the "Corporation") should be read in conjunction with the audited financial statements and the notes thereto for the years ended November 30, 2010 and November 30, 2009, which have been prepared in accordance with Canadian generally accepted accounting principles.
-The following information was prepared by management as of March 1, 2011.
+This Management's Discussion and Analysis ("MD&A") of the financial condition and the results of operations of Athabasca Minerals Inc. ("Athabasca" or the "Corporation") should be read in conjunction with the unaudited interim financial statements and the notes thereto for the three months ended February 28, 2011, as well as the audited financial statements and the notes thereto for the year ended November 30, 2010, which have been prepared in accordance with Canadian generally accepted accounting principles.
+The following information was prepared by management as of April 28, 2011.
 All amounts have been expressed in Canadian dollars.
 Additional information relating to the Corporation can be found on SEDAR at www.sedar.com.